How Important is Black Box Data After a Truck Accident?

 Or, consider a situation where a passenger vehicle is rear-ended by a tractor trailer in traffic.
 The truck driver claims he tried to stop in time to avoid hitting the car in front of him.
 The event data recorder will show whether or not the trucker ever applied the brakes at the time of the crash, and how fast the truck was traveling at the time of impact.
 If the driver didn’t brake before the crash, the driver may have been distracted or drowsy.

 In addition to the black box, other types of electronic data can prove crucial to your case.
 This might include dashcam footage and/or cell phone records.
-Your lawyer can formally the truck driver’s cell phone records that will show whether he/she was sending a text message, making a phone call, or watching a video at the time of the crash.
+Your lawyer can formally request the truck driver’s cell phone records that will show whether he/she was sending a text message, making a phone call, or watching a video at the time of the crash.

 How To Get A Truck’s Black Box Data